mat1432/Colonial_Partitioning/readme.md

 ## Diplomatic Actions:
 * Can Instant Annex any of your colonies (requires enabling cheats at game start, or 'normal' on non-Ironman saves)
 * You can specifically set colonies to be protected from partitioning / instant annex
-* You can undo the partitioning of a colony (Only works on or after update 1.0.5)
+* You can undo the partitioning of a colony (Only works on or after update 1.0.5 (29 Dec 2022))
 * Will only undo lands that are your sovering provinces (Will NOT transfer lands owned by tributaries)

 ## Partitioning: